 #12 Try AdSense YouTube

-It’s a no brainer that videos and video ads are on the roll.
-Hence, if you’re a video publisher, don’t forget you can always leverage the YouTube platform to harness the power of video ads, depending upon your traffic and audience type.
-Rich media ads are also worth a shot.
+These days, videos and video ads are on the roll.
+Hence, if you’re a video publisher, don’t forget you can always leverage the YouTube platform to make efficient use of video ads, depending upon your traffic and audience type.
+Other than this, rich media ads are also worth considering.

 #13 Fix all the broken links

 If your webmaster tool shows you broken links, fix them immediately.
-Broken links have a gradual impact on SEO, hence traffic.
-The effect may go unnoticed.
-However, if you know you have broken links, why not fix them already?
-A lot of broken link checker tools help you detect external links which you can just remove.
+Broken links have a gradual impact on SEO, which can eventually affect your traffic.
+The effect may go unnoticed, but you should ideally take care of broken links as soon as possible.
+A lot of broken link checker tools can help you detect external links which you can just remove.

-Apart from just broken links, the webmaster tool also allows you to analyze and restructure the crawling method of your website.
-Being a free search console tool by Google, many publishers are already utilizing it.
+Apart from broken links, the webmaster tool also allows you to analyze and restructure the crawling method of your website.
+As it is a free search console tool by Google, many publishers are already utilizing it.

 #15 Place ads between the content

-The most obvious method of leveraging higher CPM or RPM is serving as many ad impressions; whether image or text.
 Ads between content is more likely to be seen as the visitors are reading through.
-But too much can take your overboard and ruin the experience.
-So make sure if you keep a good number of ads, just keeping it subtle.
+But high ad frequency can take your overboard and ruin the experience as well.
+So make sure to place an ideal number of ads on your website.

 #16 Try image and text ads at the same time